October 2023 DVAM events

 Purple is the color of domestic violence awareness.
 When you wear a lot of it, people tend to notice or even comment on your beautiful purple outfit, a great opportunity to share your belief that no one should have to endure violence in their home.

 Each year we remember the women, men, and children whose lives were lost to domestic violence in the previous year during the YWCA Week Without Violence.
 Join us to view these moving displays downtown on Wednesday, Oct.
-20. Also note these ways to TAKE ACTION from your own home.
+18.

 Download a coloring page from the National Network to end Domestic Violence (like Dogs Against Domestic Violence or Sloths for Safety) and enjoy the mental health benefits of coloring, which can be a lot like meditation.
 Post your masterpiece on Instagram to share a positive message with your followers.